 When ordering or purchasing food, open your wallet or passport and pull out your SelectWisely card.
 Show both sides of the card.
 Point to the picture of the food with the international prohibitory sign.
 Make sure they understand.

-However, there are very few references to nuts, peanuts and shellfish, so be sure to ask whether meals include your specific problem food.
-If you are severely allergic it is highly recommended that you bring your own food on the plane.
+However, there are very few references to nuts, peanuts, shellfish or gluten-free, so be sure to ask whether meals include your specific problem food.
+If you are severely allergic, it is highly recommended that you bring your own food on the plane.
+Use the SelectWisely Doctor Notes if you need to take your auto-injector on the plane.

 The only way to avoid an allergic reaction to food is to avoid that food.
 This can be done in several ways depending on the situation.
 Ask the food server what is in the dish, ask the store clerk about the ingredients in the packaged food, read labels, or eat only what you prepare yourself.

 For packaged foods, reading food labels is the best method.
 However even the most faithful label-reader may be inadvertently exposed to their problem food at some point.
 In addition to different languages, countries have different food labeling laws which can provide more, less or confusing information.
-Some countries are required to list virtually all ingredients (as in the United States), some list only the major items (as in the EU) and some countries are not required by law to list any ingredients on a product label.
 Use your SelectWisely card with the market vendor or store clerk to make sure.

 Cross-contamination in food preparation facilities and restaurants is not uncommon.
-It’s easy to understand how commonly prepared foods might share the same pot or skillet in a busy restaurant.
-Cross contamination mainly occurs in three ways: “food-to-food” - touching or dripping, “food-to-hand” - handling by the kitchen staff, waiter or market vendor, “food-to-equipment” – in preparation of a meal with pots and pans.
+It’s easy to understand how similar foods might share the same pot or skillet in a busy restaurant.
+Cross contamination mainly occurs in three ways: “food-to-food” - touching or dripping, “food-to-hand” - handling by the kitchen staff, waiter or market vendor, “food-to-equipment” – preparing a meal with pots and pans.
 The best way to address this issue to make sure the person serving you food clearly understands your diet situation.